jameslovallo/snappy/packages/catalyst/README.md

   },

   /*
-    Define css as a function that returns a template literal.
+    Define your css as a function that returns a template literal.
     Only vanilla CSS is supported.
-    SASS support may be added to higher-level framework.
   */

   css() {